Common Sense Media Review

 What's the Story?

 In Miami, a gang of criminals successfully steals a huge supply of heroin from the police.
-It's up to narcotics cops Mike Lowery (Will Smith) and Marcus Burnett (Martin Lawrence) to find the drugs to save their jobs.
-A prostitute friend of Mike's responds to a call from one of the careless criminals, and brings her friend Julie (Tea Leoni).
-The bad guys murder the prostitute, but Julie witnesses it and gets away.
-Due to a mix-up, Marcus must pretend to be Mike to keep Julie happy, and so Mike and Marcus must pretend to be each other, protect Julie, find the bad guys and the drugs, and avenge their friend, all the while trying not to blow up half of Miami.
+It's up to narcotics cops Mike Lowrey (Will Smith) and Marcus Burnett (Martin Lawrence), the BAD BOYS, to find the drugs and save their jobs.
+A friend of Mike's (Tasha Smith) responds to a call from one of the careless criminals and brings her friend Julie (Tea Leoni).
+Julie witnesses the murder of her friend before escaping.
+Lowrey and Burnett work together to protect Julie, find the gangsters and the drugs, and avenge their friend, all while trying not to blow up half of Miami.

 Is It Any Good?

-Making his directorial debut after a career in music videos, Michael Bay knows how to deliver a slick, good-looking film, colorful and filled with action.
-The film is also notable for its unique pairing of two African-American cops.
-But it also appeals to the lowest common denominator, and wallows in excessive violence and language, female stereotypes, drugs, product placement, and brain-dead sitcom humor.
+Making his directorial debut after an early career in music videos, Michael Bay knows how to deliver a slick, good-looking film that's colorful and filled with action.
+Bad Boys is also notable for its pairing of two African American cops, which was unique for mainstream movies at the time it was released in the mid-1990s.
+But the movie also appeals to the lowest common denominator, wallowing in excessive violence and language, objectified women, drugs, and product placement.
 Bay's motto seems to be "bigger and louder."

 Lawrence plays to his usual audience, but Smith hadn't yet found his sparkling star persona and comes across as a little arrogant here.
-Worse is the script concept that requires the two characters to pretend to "be" each other for the benefit of their murder witness.
+Worse is the script concept that requires the two characters to pretend to be each other for the benefit of their murder witness.
 This leads to an excruciating series of fumbling, embarrassing jokes.
-Overall, the characters are not strong enough to provide any real emotional impact, and the violence and thrills are subsequently numbing.
+Overall, the characters aren't strong enough to provide any real emotional impact, and they lean into senseless violence for no real purpose.

 Talk to Your Kids About ...

-Families can talk about the film's violence.
+Families can talk about the violence in Bad Boys.
 Was it thrilling, or disturbing?
 How did it make you feel in the end?

-What is the appeal of this type of movie?
+What's the appeal of this type of exploitative movie?
 Are there any lessons to be learned from watching it, or is it just entertainment?

 Movie Details